 How long is the GCC Residents Visa issued?

-GCC Residents Visa to Qatar is a single entry visa valid for 30 days and may be renewed for an additional two months.
+A GCC resident visa to Qatar is a single entry visa valid for 30 days.

 Do GCC citizens need visas to enter Qatar?